 The reported increase in opioid prescribing has prompted increased interest in possible interventions and regulation including recent correspondence to outlier community prescribers from Australia's Chief Medical Officer.
-However, the role of hospitals as the site of initial opioid prescription appears unrecognised by most.
+However, the role of hospitals as the site of initial opioid prescription appears unrecognised to date.
 Some hospitals are undertaking audits of opioid prescribing, and looking at provision of review or counselling, yet with only a minority of respondents providing regular report information, the results are challenging for pharmacy leaders driving innovation.

-Fifty-one per cent of respondents provided information to the Drug and Therapeutics Committee and pharmacy departmental staff when requested and only 47% to hospital management.
-With respect to reporting for the medical department, nursing department and local hospital networks, the majority of respondents reported they 'never' provided information about opioid prescribing (51%, 60% and 63% respectively).
-This finding indicates that pharmacy data and reporting capacity is underutilised by many hospitals which may limit their capacity to undertake innovative interventions to support judicious prescribing.
+Fifty-one per cent of respondents provided information to the DTC and pharmacy departmental staff when requested and only 47% to hospital management.
+With respect to reporting for the medical department, nursing department and local hospital networks, more than half of respondents reported they 'never' provided information about opioid prescribing (51%, 60% and 63% respectively).
+This finding indicates that pharmacy data and reporting capacity is under-utilised by many hospitals which may limit their capacity to undertake innovative and targeted interventions to support judicious prescribing.
 An example of an intervention requiring pharmacy reporting is academic detailing, more commonly undertaken in General Practice.
-Australian and international studies of academic detailing have shown great promise in reducing opioid prescribing in hospitals50.
+Australian and international studies of academic detailing have shown great promise in reducing opioid prescribing in hospitals64.